Written by: Dua Aldasouqi

 How did I get here?

 The first step to becoming a Registered Dietitian Nutritionist is to complete a bachelor’s of science (BS) in dietetics.
 Dietetics is basically applied nutrition.
 What this means is that someone that is a nutrition major will take and learn a lot of science–they take upper level biology, physiology, anatomy, chemistry, and organic chemistry.
 They are pros at science.
-A dietetics major on the hand, will only take the lower level sciences so they have a broader understanding of these sciences.
+A dietetics major on the other hand, will only take the lower level sciences so they have a broader understanding of these sciences.
 In place of the more advanced science courses, they will take applied courses like food science labs, nutrition through the life cycle, and medical nutritional therapy.

 After completing their BS, they must also complete 1,200 hours of supervised work in an accredited dietetic internship.
 This usually take a year.
 The internship could be a part of a coordinated program (which means the BS and internship are combined so you don’t have to apply for the internship separately) or an independent dietetic internship.
 Most RDNs go through the latter as coordinated positions are far and few.
 The application for the internship occurs in the last year of undergrad and is a matching system (similar to medical residency) where you apply to a number of programs and rank them and the programs do the same with their applicants.
 On match day you receive one match.
 If you do not match initially, there’s a round two with all applicants that didn’t match and programs that didn’t fill all of their spots.